 Culver Youth Community Organization (CYCO)

-Organization builds relations with Culver Community High School students through joint community projects.
+This organization builds relations with the Culver town community through joint community projects.

 Docent Corps (Visual Arts)

 Docent Corps is new.
 Started within the context of our current Visual Art Prefect’s Leadership role.

 Dungeons and Dragons Club

 A fun friendly club where people come together for imaginative and creative games.